pytorch/torchtune/docs/source/api_ref_utilities.rst

 Checkpointing
 -------------

-TorchTune offers checkpointers to allow users to seamlessly transition between checkpoint formats for training and interoperate with the rest of the ecosystem.
+TorchTune offers checkpointers to allow seamless transitioning between checkpoint formats for training and interoperability with the rest of the ecosystem.
 For a comprehensive overview of checkpointing, please see the :ref:`checkpointing tutorial <understand_checkpointer>`.

 .. autosummary::